France international Fekir set for Lyon return

-Head coach Bruno Genesio announced on Thursday the 24-year-old is in contention to make his comeback in Saturday's clash with Amiens.
+Head coach Bruno Genesio announced on Friday (AEST) the 24-year-old is in contention to make his comeback in Sunday's clash with Amiens.

 "Nabil is well, he has regained his strength.
 His knee doesn't hurt so he is available for Saturday," Genesio said of Fekir, who has scored 16 goals and provided six assists in Ligue 1 this season.